StarRocks/starrocks/docs/unloading/Export.md

 > **NOTICE**
 >
-> You can export data out of StarRocks only as a user who has the EXPORT privilege.
+> You can export data out of StarRocks tables only as a user who has the EXPORT privilege on those StarRocks tables.
 If you do not have the EXPORT privilege, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the EXPORT privilege to the user that you use to connect to your StarRocks cluster.

 ## Background information